The Dell XPS 13 has been my ultrabook of choice for a few years now.

 - While the base model starts at $899 in the US, that’s for a configuration with a Core i3-8145U processor (which is actually perfectly fine for daily use) and only 4 GB of RAM and 128 GB of storage.
 The RAM cannot be upgraded on this laptop, and 4 GB are just far too little for 2019’d needs, even for very basic tasks like browsing and streaming.

-- The versions above come in the carbon-fiber/Silver color scheme, upgrading to the woven-white interior variants is normally a $50 upgrade.
+- The versions above come in the carbon-fiber/Silver color scheme, upgrading to the artic-white palm-rest variants is normally a $50 upgrade.

 - The i7-8565U CPU is a $250 upgrade, and only offers roughly 10% increase in performance in certain CPU-intensive tasks.